DroidZeroCodes/Payroll_System/README.md

 **View Payslip (Extra)**
 * Similar to the regular employee, you can view your payslip by navigating to the `Payslip` section.
 * As with the regular employee, you may also search for specific payslips (only for the current year) for specific months by using the dropdown menu at the top of the table.
-* The only difference is that you will be able to view other employee's payslip by using the search bar.
+* The only difference is that you will be able to view other employee's payslips by using the search bar.

 ### Payroll Processing
 **Batch Processing**